EXCLUSIVE-Slot machine maker International Game Technology eyes sale -sources

 The gaming technology company is hosting management presentations for prospective buyers at this time, said the people, who asked not to be named because the matter is not public.
 Representatives of IGT and Morgan Stanley declined to comment.

-IGT has decided to seek a buyer because the company's stock had lost 31 percent of its value due to slow fundamentals in the gaming market.
+IGT has decided to seek a buyer as the company's stock has lost 31 percent of its value due to slow fundamentals in the gaming market.
 Uncertainty around the declining value of the company could spoil some bidders' appetite for the gaming equipment maker, some people cautioned.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan